Maximilian-Winter/Strategic-Wu-Wei/Strategic Wu-Wei.md

 ---

-*Nothing that rises will not also fall.
+*Nothing that rises will not also fall.*

-Nothing that falls will not also rise.*
+*Nothing that falls will not also rise.*

-*What rises is Fire, what descends is Water.
+*What rises is Fire, what descends is Water.*

-That which seeks to rise but cannot is Wood.
+*That which seeks to rise but cannot is Wood.*

-That which seeks to fall but cannot is Metal.
+*That which seeks to fall but cannot is Metal.*

-That which neither rises nor falls but stabilizes both is Earth.*
+*That which neither rises nor falls but stabilizes both is Earth.*

 ---

-*"When people ask about the Dao, point them toward water.
+*When people ask about the Dao, point them toward water.
 When they ask about strategy, point them toward the stars.
-When they ask about wu wei, become what you point toward."*
+When they ask about wu wei, become what you point toward.*

 ---